-There is no maximum age limit for this waiver.
-The waiver application will not allow the selection of "No maximum age limit" for the Disabled (Physical) or Disabled (Other) target groups.
+The State does not employ a maximum age limit on the waiver participants.
+The web application does not allow the option to select "No maximum age limit" for the disabled/physical target group.

 B-2: Individual Cost Limit (1 of 2)